lfendy/whimsical_export/README.md

 CLI tool to export your [Whimsical](https://whimsical.com) boards recursively as SVG, PNG, or PDF from a starting folder URL.

+## Note:

+This is a fork of https://github.com/FdezRomero/whimsical-exporter

 ## Features

 - Exports folders and boards recursively, keeping the same folder structure.